Embryo cryopreservation can improve your chances of becoming pregnant

 Cryopreservation allows the opportunity to undergo embryo transfer in the future without the need of egg retrieval.
 Patients may instead donate their frozen embryos to other patients.
 In Louisiana, embryos can’t be donated for research or destroyed.
 Patients may choose to have PGS of their embryos before or after cryopreservation.

 We take great pride in helping hopeful parents realize their dreams of conception.
-Over the years, we have helped to make more than 17,000 pregnancies possible.
 Starting and growing a family is a deeply personal decision.
 Thanks to advanced procedures such as embryo cryopreservation, hopeful parents have more options than ever before when it comes to fertility treatment.